GregoriaRamirez/CS-499-Capstone/Artifacts/Software/enhanced/README.md

 # Software Design & Engineering — Enhanced Artifact

 ## Description

+This enhanced artifact contains the updated Animal Shelter Dashboard code, refactored for improved modularity and maintainability.
+The same enhanced code files are used here, but this README focuses on the **Software Design** improvements.

-This is the enhanced version of my Animal Shelter Dashboard project, completed for my CS 499 Capstone.
-The code was refactored to follow a modular MVC (Model-View-Controller) structure, with separated files for backend logic, UI, and database operations.
+The Animal Shelter Dashboard, completed for my CS 499 Capstone, was restructured to follow a modular MVC (Model-View-Controller) architecture.
+Backend logic, user interface, and database operations are separated into dedicated files, improving readability, scalability, and maintainability.

 ## Key Enhancements
 - **Modular Design:** Separated `model.py`, `view.py`, and `controller.py` for maintainability.